-Although the gender balance of committees varies, women are generally well-represented across the range of committees and as we have a female Provost, all committees of the College had a female member in 2022-23.
-Of the 28 College Officerships in place in 2022-23, 7 were held by women: meaning, however, that relative to the number of female Governing Body members, women are seemingly taking on administrative roles in higher proportion than are males, suggesting that care should be taken not to burden women in order to achieve representation on College committees.
+Although the gender balance of committees varies, women are generally well-represented across the range of committees and as we have a female Provost, all committees of the College had a female member in 2023-24.
+Of the 28 College Officerships in place in 2023-24, 6 were held by women, a slightly lower proportion than in previous years, meaning that care should be taken not to burden women but also to ensure that a good level of representation among College Officers and on committees continues.